Emile Pandolfi: Career

 He was a featured performer at the 1984 Summer Olympics, playing "Rhapsody in Blue."
-During this time he also studied comedy writing (an ability he was to use many years later to write his own show) and learned to play for comedy improv.
+During this time, he also studied comedy writing (an ability he was to use many years later to write his own show) and learned to play for comedy improv.

 After spending 15 years in LA, Pandolfi moved with his family back to Greenville, where he created his recording label, MagicMusic Productions.

 His first recording, "By Request" is a compilation of Broadway and movie themes arranged for piano solo.
 It remains his top-selling album to date, with sales in excess of six hundred thousand units.
 Pandolfi has strong followings on Spotify, Apple Music, Pandora, and all the major streaming sites.

 As a classically trained musician, Pandolfi had to teach himself to play music by ear.

-"It took two years of arduous, disciplined practice to train my ear to do something that some musicians do automatically.
-Yet, as odd as it may seem, many classical musicians, despite being vastly well-trained, often cannot play a simple song without consulting the sheet music.
-I was one of those.
-I intuitively knew that there was something very wrong with this picture, and decided to do something about it.

-"The very first tune I worked on was 'Blue Moon.'
-I already knew the melody, but had never played it without reading the music.
-I just hunt-and-punched my way around for a week or so till I made some sense of it.
-I began to understand how playing-from-listening actually worked.
-I followed by learning one song after another—although I still took books to the piano lounge where I was playing, just in case—and began to wean myself off the written page.
-I was encouraged to learn to read 'fake books' and start to improvise over the chord symbols.
-Now, years later, I play everything except classical pieces by ear.
-It just gives you more freedom."

 Pandolfi has been actively involved with charity organizations, performing in benefit concerts for Hospice, several South Carolina women's shelters, The Ara Parseghian Foundation (Neimann-Pick Type C disease), United Way, The Red Cross, The American Heart Association, and others.